Time Keeps The Drummer

 Each performance is shaped in real-time, making every show different and unpredictable.

-Time Keeps The Drummer is a durational show for family audiences, performed by 12 children aged 7 to 11, all about time.It playfully asks us to reconsider the ticking of the clock and invites us to step into a space where time is fluid, joyful, chaotic, and full of wild abandon and limitless possibility.
+Time Keeps The Drummer is a durational show for family audiences, performed by 10 children aged 8 to 11, all about time.It playfully asks us to ignore the ticking of the clock and invites us to step into a space where time is fluid, joyful, chaotic, and full of wild abandon and limitless possibility.

 This brand new show was commissioned by WestK in Hong Kong, premiering there in April 2025.